ashwintr303/hpsc-utils/doc/README.md

 officially supported):
 * `centos7`: CentOS 7
 * `arch`: Arch Linux

+First, ensure that your user has sudo priviledge.
+On Cent OS and on Arch distributions, it is enough to add the user to the `wheel` group and re-login for it to take effect:

+    # usermod -a -G wheel USERNAME

+Optionally, to allow running `sudo` without prompting password, run `sudo visudo` and uncomment the following line:

+    %wheel  ALL=(ALL)       NOPASSWD: ALL

 To install the necessary packages into your host system, run the following target as root (`#` indicates a prompt with root privileges, which usually